prabhu121995/AtliQ0-Bank-Credit-Card-Project/README.md

-AtliQ0 Bank Credit Card Analysis Project
+# AtliQ0 Bank Credit Card Analysis Project

-Welcome to the AtliQ0 Bank Credit Card Project!
-This repository contains a detailed analysis of customer behavior, credit card usage patterns, and insights derived from statistical techniques.
-The project was created to explore and analyze data through key statistical methods, which include Measures of Central Tendency, Central Limit Theorem, and Hypothesis Testing.
+Welcome to the **AtliQ0 Bank Credit Card Project** repository!
+This project focuses on analyzing credit card usage data through statistical methods such as **Measures of Central Tendency**, the **Central Limit Theorem**, and **Hypothesis Testing**.
+The goal is to derive actionable insights related to customer spending patterns, credit utilization, and default prediction to help businesses make data-driven decisions.

-📝 Project Overview
-This project aims to provide actionable insights for AtliQ0 Bank by analyzing credit card data to uncover customer spending habits, credit utilization, and default patterns.
-The project leverages core statistical methods to derive insights that can drive better decision-making, marketing strategies, and product offerings.

-Key Objectives:
-Customer Spending Analysis: Understanding the spending patterns of different customer segments.

-Credit Utilization Patterns: Exploring how customers utilize credit and the risk factors involved.

-Default Prediction: Analyzing factors contributing to credit card defaults and how they can be mitigated.

-Statistical Analysis: Applying statistical concepts to make data-driven decisions.

-🔧 Technologies and Tools Used
+## 📌 **Project Highlights**
+- **Data Analysis Techniques**: Measures of Central Tendency, Central Limit Theorem, Hypothesis Testing.
+- **Insights**: Customer spending behavior, credit card defaults, and risk factors.
+- **Tools Used**: Python (Pandas, NumPy, Matplotlib, Seaborn), Jupyter Notebooks.
+- **Business Impact**: Improve credit card offerings, marketing strategies, and decision-making.

+## 📊 **Objective**
+The objective of this project is to analyze data from **AtliQ0 Bank**'s credit card customers and provide insights that can guide marketing, customer segmentation, and risk management strategies.

+## 🔧 **Technologies Used**
-Python (Pandas, NumPy, SciPy, Matplotlib, Seaborn)
+- **Python** (Pandas, NumPy, SciPy, Matplotlib, Seaborn)

-Jupyter Notebooks for detailed exploration
+- **Jupyter Notebooks** for interactive analysis

-GitHub for version control and project management
+- **GitHub** for project management and version control

-📊 Techniques Applied
-1. Measures of Central Tendency
-I applied key measures such as mean, median, and mode to identify trends and outliers in customer spending, payment behavior, and credit utilization.
-These measures help summarize the dataset and understand general patterns.

-2. Central Limit Theorem (CLT)
-The Central Limit Theorem was used to demonstrate that sample means of random variables from non-normally distributed data tend to follow a normal distribution.
-This insight was essential for estimating population parameters from sample data and testing hypotheses with greater confidence.

-3. Hypothesis Testing
-Various hypotheses were tested to validate assumptions about customer behavior:

-Example hypothesis: "Is there a significant difference in spending behavior across age groups?"

-Hypothesis testing techniques like t-tests and Chi-square tests were used to evaluate these assumptions, ensuring that decisions were based on statistically sound conclusions.
+---

+## 📂 **Repository Structure**
+- **/notebooks**: Jupyter Notebooks containing detailed analysis and results.
+- **/data**: Dataset used for analysis (make sure to replace this with the actual dataset if necessary).
+- **/scripts**: Python scripts for data preprocessing, analysis, and hypothesis testing.
+- **requirements.txt**: Python dependencies required for the project.

+---
+### Key Features of this Header:
+- **Project Overview**: A concise introduction to the project.
+- **Highlights**: Key features or methods used in the project.
+- **Technologies**: List of technologies used in the project.
+- **Repository Structure**: Breakdown of the repository’s contents for easy navigation.
+- **Steps to Run**: Clear instructions to run the project.
+- **Key Learnings**: A section summarizing the key takeaways from the project.
+- **Contact Info**: To encourage engagement and collaboration.